Thinking cool thoughts on these hot summer days...give

 Passion for Nature ultimately led to a love of the sport

-break away for 2 days and see him finish and achieve one of his
+to break away for 2 days and see him finish and achieve one of his

 Photo by Dermot Cole of the Alaska Dispatch

-IN AMUNDSENS FOOTSTEPS has come to a
+IN AMUNDSENS FOOTSTEPS was a very difficult

 The international team have all gone in different directions and